The Office of the Registrar is located in Gillett Hall Room 121 and is open Monday-Friday 8:30 a.m. - 5:00 p.m.

 Do you require an Enrollment Verification Code or want to obtain a Degree Verify Certificate?
 BenU has authorized the National Student Clearinghouse to process these requests.
 Follow the self-service directions on the Enrollment and Degree Verification page to submit your request and print your certificate.

 To view more information about Benedictine Mesa's 2020 graduation CLICK HERE.

 Benedictine Mesa provides a free diploma to each student upon graduation.
-Students can expet their diploma in the mail within two months of graduating.
+Students can expect their diploma in the mail within two months of graduating.
 For additional information on your diploma, CLICK HERE.

 Internship Process for Academic Credit: The following information will assist students in obtaining, if eligible, academic credit for work in an internship.
 If interested please read the guidelines and fill out the appropriate paperwork with your academic advisor.
 The Career Services Webpage also has additional resources and references.

 225 E. Main Street in Mesa, AZ 85201